NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels.md

 ### Conclusion

 The above descriped "democratic" approach only works if the involved parties have different "beliefs".
 To put this into mathematical terms: In parameter estimation, the error of an unbiased estimator is it's variance.
-An intuition on why one might want to combine different estimators is the following: If you have $$n$$ estimators $$\theta_i$$ with the same variance, then
+An intuition on why one might want to combine different estimators is the following: If you have $n$ estimators $\theta_i$ with the same variance, then

 <img src="https://render.githubusercontent.com/render/math?math=Var(\frac{1}{n} \sum_{i=1}^n \theta_i) = \frac{1}{n^2} n Var(\theta_1) = \frac{1}{n} Var(\theta_1)">